 With that in mind and promising preliminary research using cellulose (part of the kenaf plant) to make solar electric nano sheets that produce more power output than conventional photo-voltaic solar cells, what would you expect the demand for kenaf to be?

-High capacity storage batteries can be made from kenaf and can be recharged in 5-6 seconds.
-This is exciting to me and something the right investors would be excited about.
+With high capacity storage batteries right around the corner that can be made from kenaf and can be recharged in 5-6 seconds is something the right investors would also be excited about.